pashinin-com/provision/README.rst

 Consul
 ------

+Consul agent may run in one of two modes: client or server.
+There should be 3-5 servers in a datacenter and agents running on all other nodes (server is an agent too).

-Downloads Consul and `consul-template`, installs it under `/usr/local/bin/`, creates systemd scripts `consul` and `consul-template`, starts Consul.
+Downloads Consul and `consul-template`, installs it under `/usr/local/bin/`, creates systemd scripts for `consul` and `consul-template`, starts both.

 .. code-block:: bash

-   # Install Consul at all "consul" hosts (defined in inventory)
+   # Install Consul Agent on all "consul" hosts (defined in inventory)
+   ansible-playbook consul.yml -i hosts --check

+   # Install Consul Agent at one host only
-   ansible-playbook consul.yml -i hosts -f 10 --check
+   ansible-playbook consul.yml -i hosts --limit '10.254.239.4' --check

-   # Install Consul only at one host
+   # Install Consul Server at one host only (use max 3-5 servers in 1 DC)
-   ansible-playbook consul.yml -i hosts --limit '10.254.239.2' -f 10 --check
+   ansible-playbook consul.yml -i hosts --limit '10.254.239.2' --extra-vars "mode=server" --check

    # Check Consul (will list alive and failed nodes)
    consul members